aosabook/500lines/cluster/CHAPTER.rst

 -----------

 Reaching consensus on a single, static value is not particularly useful on its own.
-Clustered systems want to agree on a particular state that evolves over time.
+Clustered systems such as the bank account service want to agree on a particular state (account balances) that evolves over time.
-In the case of the bank account service, the state is the collection of account balances.
 We use Paxos to agree on each operation, treated as a state machine transition.

 Multi-Paxos is, in effect, a sequence of simple Paxos instances (slots), each numbered sequentially.
 Each state transition is given a "slot number", and each member of the cluster executes transitions in strict numeric order.
-To change the cluster's state (to process a withdrawal, for example), we try to achieve consensus on that operation in the next slot.
+To change the cluster's state (to process a transfer operation, for example), we try to achieve consensus on that operation in the next slot.

 Running Paxos for every slot, with its minimum of two round trips, would be too slow.
 Multi-Paxos optimizes by using the same set of ballot numbers for all slots, and performing the ``Prepare``/``Promise`` phase for all slots at once.